rust-lang/rfcs/text/0000-gen-fn.md

 ## `async` interactions

 We could support using `await` in `async gen` blocks, similar to how we support `?` being used within `gen` blocks.
-This is not possible in general due to the fact that `Iterator::next` takes `&mut self` and not `Pin<&mut self>`, but it should be possible if no references are held across the `await` point, similar to how we disallow holding references across `yield` points in this RFC.
+We'd have similar limitations holding references held across `await` points as we do have with `yield` points.
+The solution space for `async gen` is large enough that I will not explore it here.
+This RFC's design is forward compatible with anything we decide on.

+At present it is only possible to have a `gen` block yield futures, but not `await` within it, similar to how you cannot write iterators that `await`, but that return futures from `next`.

 ## self-referential `gen` blocks

+We can allow `gen` blocks to hold borrows across `yield` points in the future.

-There are a few options forward:
+There are a few options forward (though this list is probably not complete):

 * Add a separate trait for pinned iteration that is also usable with `gen` and `for`
     * downside: very similar traits for the same thing